 The there is also the option of playing the game again from the beginning but this time with all of your weapons and special items intact!

-The Audio has BEEN FIXED!!!
+The Audio has also received and uplift!!!
 RE4 is full of scary noises that make will make your heart race, every thing from water splashing to shot gun blasting, sounds like it should, and the voice acting is the best in the series!

 RE:4 is by far the greatest survival horror game on the market, and a true classic.
-Capcom’s finest hour, one of the best games of all time, RE:4 feels so good so perfect that one has to wonder why Capcom didn’t take the series in this direction sooner.
+Capcom’s finest hour, one of the best games of all time, RE:4 feels so good, and so perfect that one has to wonder why Capcom didn’t take the series in this direction sooner.

 Gameplay: 10.0-Redefines the Genre, aiming and moving has never been easier in a survival horror title, plus the bosses are smart and the puzzles are simple.